ionelmc/python-remote-pdb/README.rst

 To connect just run ``telnet 127.0.0.1 4444``.
 When you are finished debugging, either exit the debugger, or press Control-], then Control-d.

-Alternately, one can connect with NetCat: ``nc -C 127.0.0.1 4444``.
+Alternately, one can connect with NetCat: ``nc -C 127.0.0.1 4444`` or Socat: ``socat socat readline tcp:127.0.0.1:4444`` (for line editing and history support).
 When finished debugging, either exit the debugger, or press Control-c.

 Requirements
 ============